jhelvy/ev-accessibility-2025/README.md

 Replication code and data for paper *Mapping Electric Vehicle Accessibility in the United States*, by Lujin Zhao, Michael Mann, and John Paul Helveston

-All content is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/)
+All content is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0)

 ## Installation